HaoZeke/Manifests/README.md

 Manifests
 ================================
-These are various local manifests for my linux builds. [cm,omni,RR etc.]
+These are various local manifests for my android builds. [cm,omni,RR etc.]

 ###Usage###